FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 I appreciate you telling us things.

-I appreciate you guys going against essentially your normal policy of waiting until an investigation is done because the American people need to know it.
+I appreciate you guys going against essentially your normal policy of waiting until the investigation is done because the American people need to know it.

 But here's why.

-You know, he scaled to the top of a roof within 150 yards line of sight to uh the presidential Republican former presidential candidate by coming at climbing a drain pipe, and then you said uh some equipment.
+You know, he scaled to the top of a roof within 150 yards out of sight to the presidential, Republican former presidential candidate by climbing a drain pipe.

-So now we know it's not a law uh ladder.
+So now we know it's not a ladder.

 There's maybe supposed to be local law enforcement in the building, either upstairs or downstairs.